 Dec 1997: RAW signs lease for clubhouse.

 First issue of the FOOTPRINT is created.

-Major Rick Nealis, Marine Corps Marathon Race Director, is keynote speaker at banquet.
+Mar 2007: Major (Ret) Rick Nealis, Marine Corps Marathon Race Director, is keynote speaker at banquet.

 “Cleveland Ray” spirit award created.
 First recipient is Tony “Flash” Flesch.
 Subsequent recipients are Kelly “K2” Richards, Marty Metzger and Evelyn Luccioni.

 May 2007: “Cleveland Ray” Paschal cedar elm tree dedication at the 3.75 mile-mark on west loop.

 Jul 2007: RAW celebrates 10-year anniversary with a 10K Fun Run.